-- (1) The issuer grant report exemption reduces the regulatory burden on insiders that is associated with insider reporting of stock options and similar instruments since it allows an issuer to make a single filing on SEDI.
-This filing provides the market with timely information about the existence and material terms of the grant, making it unnecessary for each of the affected reporting insiders to file an insider report about the grant within the ordinary time periods. - (2) The concept of an issuer grant report is generally similar to the concept of an issuer event report in that the decision to make the grant originates with the issuer.
-Accordingly, at the time of the grant, the issuer will generally be in a better position than the reporting insiders who are the recipients of the grant to communicate information about the grant to the market in a timely manner. - (3) There is no obligation for an issuer to file an issuer grant report for a grant of

-- stock options or similar instruments.
-An issuer may choose to do so to assist its reporting insiders with their reporting obligations and to communicate material information about its compensation practices to the market in a timely manner. - (4) If an issuer chooses not to file an issuer grant report, the issuer should take all reasonable steps to notify reporting insiders of their grants in a timely manner to allow reporting insiders to comply with their reporting obligations. - (5) The concept of an issuer grant report is different from the issuer event report that an issuer is required to make under Part 2 of NI 55-102 in that an issuer is not required to file an issuer grant report. - 6.3 Format of an issuer grant report There is no required format for an issuer grant report.
-However, an issuer grant report must include the information required by section 6.3 of the Instrument.
+- (1) The issuer grant report exemption reduces the regulatory burden associated with insider reporting of stock options and similar instruments since it allows an issuer to make a single filing on SEDAR.
+Since the market will have timely information about the existence and material terms of the grant, it is not necessary for each of the reporting insiders to file insider reports about the grant within the ordinary time periods. - (2) The concept of an issuer grant report is generally similar to the concept of an issuer event report in that the decision to make the grant originates with the issuer.
+Accordingly, at the time of the grant, the issuer will generally be in a better position than the reporting insiders who are the recipients of the grant to communicate information about the grant to the market in a timely manner. - (3) There is no obligation for an issuer to file an issuer grant report for a grant of stock options or similar instruments.
+An issuer may choose to assist its reporting insiders with their reporting obligations and also to communicate material information about its compensation practices to the market in a timely manner. - (4) If an issuer chooses not to file an issuer grant report, the issuer should take all reasonable steps to notify reporting insiders of their grants in a timely manner to allow reporting insiders to comply with their reporting obligations. - (5) The concept of an issuer grant report is different from the issuer event report that an issuer is required to make under Part 2 of NI 55-102 in that - (a) An issuer is not required to file an issuer grant report; and - (b) If an issuer chooses to file an issuer grant report, the issuer is required to file the report on SEDAR rather than on SEDI. - 6.3 Form of an issuer grant report There is no required form for an issuer grant report.
+An issuer may file a report in spreadsheet format or any other format that discloses the information required by section 6.3 of the Instrument.